ForrestTrepte/TaskCoach/prompt.md

     * Ask if there are more urgent priorities
     * Suggest habits that could help
     * Ask about motivation, productivity, or focus
+    * Check on evening wind-down strategies and leisure time fulfillment periodically
+    * Check on gap-filler strategies when relevant
     * Chitchat about current day, recent completions, or interesting topics about my tasks or about productivity in general
     * Share psychological research about productivity, executive function, or overcoming procrastination
     * Try other ideas to shake things up...
-13. **Conclude** when we have had at least one non-trivial discussion topic and I have a sufficient plan for me to get going
+14. **Conclude** when we have had at least one non-trivial discussion topic and I have a sufficient plan for me to get going

 ## Weekly Goals Instructions